-I am a U2 (third-year) honours physics and math student who is aiming to pursue a career in theoretical physics, probably in particle physics to be precise.
+I am a U3 (last year) honors physics and math student who is aiming to pursue a career in theoretical physics, probably in nuclear physics to be precise.
 When I’m not studying or investigating the fundamental nature of neutrinos in my lab, you’ll most probably find me singing with one of my choirs, hiking, backcountry skiing or, let’s be real, napping.
 Finally, a “fun” fact about me is that I was charged at by a grizzly bear last summer while I was hiking in Jasper after CUPC 2018 – I had to pepper spray it in order to make him go away and make it to the campground!

-I’m a U2 in the majors physics program with a minor in computer science.
+I’m a U3 with a joint major in physics and computer science.
 I started off at McGill in the environmental program but decided to switch to physics after an interesting Energy and the Environment class within the physics department.
-The past few summers, I’ve been working as a camp counselor instead of getting a real job, so my research experience is nonexistent, but next summer, I’m looking for research involving the sustainable energy applications of nanotechnology.
+From there, I got interested in computer science and decided to switch into the joint program.
+This past summer, I’ve been working on features on an app for cancer patients with the McGill medical physics team, and want to continue working in areas that combine physics with computer science applications.
 I’m very excited to be working as part of the CUPC team!

 Marco Di Francesco

 Hey Everyone!
 I’m a U2 Physics major and I’m minoring in German Language.
 I’m also taking mandarin courses on the side because why not?
 And before you ask, yes, I mix up my words all the time.
 I love otters, caramel, video games, Avatar: The Last Airbender, dabbing (yes, I know it’s a dead meme, that’s why it’s so funny), and Betty White.
 Although physics is hard, I love it.
 I could use a semester without weekly lab reports though...
 Also, I met some pretty rad people in the program (<3) and I’m really excited to be working with them for CUPC 2019!